creatorsaviorr/SpiritVale-Probability-Calculator/README.md

 # SpiritVale-Probability-Calculator

 🚀 Spirit Vale: Probability Calculator
-A high-fidelity probability calculator and roll simulator designed specifically for Spirit Vale players to optimize their gear progression and material management.

-🛠 Key Features
-Variant Library: Support for all item types including Weapons (Melee/Ranged/Magic), Armor (Chest/Legs/Shoes), and Accessories.
+I’ve always really liked probability, so I built this tool to help the community plan gear rolls and manage materials more effectively.

+🛠 What it does
-Smart Math: Automatically accounts for stat exclusions (e.g., you can't roll ATK and MATK together) to give you 100% accurate odds.
+Smart Odds: Automatically calculates your chances, accounting for stat exclusions (e.g., you won't see ATK and MATK together).

-Wanted Variants List: Add multiple "acceptable" outcomes to see your combined chance of hitting any of them.
+Wanted List: Add multiple "win" conditions to see your combined chance of hitting any of them.

-Resource Preparation Guide: * Calculates exact material and gold requirements.

-Uses custom formatting for gold (e.g., 4.5M Gold, 15.5K Gold).

-Provides confidence benchmarks: 50% (Median), 63.2% (Theoretical), 80% (Likely), and 99% (Safe).

-Live Roll Simulator: Test your luck with a real-time simulator that tracks total rolls, gold burned, and "Close Hits" (matching stats but lower values).
+Prep Guide: Shows exactly how many materials and gold you need based on different confidence levels (50%, 63.2%, 80%, and 99%).
+Simulator: Run a "test roll" to see how the RNG behaves before you spend your real resources.

-📈 How to Use
+How to use it:
-Select your Item Type and choose your desired Substats.
+Select your Item Type and desired Substats.

-Add to Wanted Variants to build a list of gear pieces you'd be happy with.
+Click Add to Wanted Variants.

-Check the Prep Guide to see how many materials you should save up before you start rolling.
+Check the Prep Guide to see your estimated costs.

-Run the Simulator to visualize the "Gold Burn" and see how RNG actually behaves over thousands of rolls.
+Use the Roll Simulator to see a live breakdown of rolls and gold.

-Enjoy!
+Enjoy! 🥂